 This guide is intended to help students with research assignments in History of Broadcasting courses taught by Professor Donna Acerra with an emphasis on the media history project and identifying sources in the library's collections for your chosen topic.
 Review the assignment prompt and basic guidelines below and then use the other pages of the guide to help you with your research.

 Your class also has an embedded librarian in Blackboard, who you can contact directly or meet with for more help.
 If your embedded librarian is not available, you can also work with other NCC librarians by visiting us in person at the research help desks in the libraries, messaging us through our Ask the Librarian chat, emailing your questions, calling us, or scheduling a Book a Librarian appointment.

-You can also request a Virtual Book a Librarian appointment to meet on a day and time convenient to your schedule.
+Request a Book a Librarian research consultation to meet or video chat on a day and time convenient to your schedule.

 Present your research either: